cchoy96/csilMinicourse/intro_to_csil.md

 1. Go to the Tutor Desk and say you'd like to return your item
 2. Fill our your information on the iPad
 3. Retrieve your ID from a tutor

-## How to: Persist Mac Files

-TODO: Image Meisters